GazzaThomo/custom-select-hrnet/README.md

 ];
 ```

-`mycustomId` : A unique id for your `CreateDropdown` element
+`mycustomId` (required): A unique id for your `CreateDropdown` element

-`onChange` : A function that will be called when the user selects an option.
+`onChange` (required): A function that will be called when the user selects an option.
 The selected option object is passed as an argument.

 ## Example